 What are XaaS adopters seeking?
-To establish and maintain long-term relationships, organizations most want providers to guarantee reliability and performance (for example, uptime and responsiveness), offer integration with other XaaS solutions, help optimize their utilization (that is, help them understand the full solution, prevent underutilizing services, and suggest additional or alternate services), and provide strong data security/privacy safeguards (figure 13).
+To establish and maintain long-term relationships, organisations most want providers to guarantee reliability and performance (for example, uptime and responsiveness), offer integration with other XaaS solutions, help optimise their utilisation (that is, help them understand the full solution, prevent underutilising services and suggest additional or alternate services) and provide strong data security/privacy safeguards (figure 13).
 Furthermore, they’d like providers to offer easy-to-access innovation services.
 It’s clear that adopters are getting less help than they would like: At best, only four in 10 report being extremely satisfied with their current vendors’ ability to provide these attributes.
 This is likely a major reason why adopters are so willing to entertain switching.

 This “relationship wish list” should spark déjà vu: We’ve seen that data security/privacy concerns and integration difficulties are among the top challenges to XaaS adoption.
-And another top challenge—cost—is intimately related to optimizing utilization: To control costs, customers want to ensure they’re not paying for services they don’t know about, don’t need, or don’t know how to use.
-A recent Flexera cloud study reported that 56% of organizations find understanding the cost implications of software licensing for the cloud challenging and that, consequently, their cloud spending outruns budgets by an average of 23%, with 30% of their cloud spending “wasted.”27 In our survey, we asked organizations what percentage of the capabilities of a purchased XaaS solution they typically use, and the results were startling: More than four in 10 companies use less than half of the capabilities of their XaaS solutions, and only 23% use three-quarters or more (figure 14).
+And another top challenge—cost—is intimately related to optimising utilisation: To control costs, customers want to ensure they’re not paying for services they don’t know about, don’t need, or don’t know how to use.
+A recent Flexera cloud study reported that 56% of organisations find understanding the cost implications of software licensing for the cloud challenging and that, consequently, their cloud spending outruns budgets by an average of 23%, with 30% of their cloud spending “wasted.”27 In our survey, we asked organisations what percentage of the capabilities of a purchased XaaS solution they typically use and the results were startling: More than four in 10 companies use less than half of the capabilities of their XaaS solutions and only 23% use three-quarters or more (figure 14).
 That’s a lot of potential functionality lying fallow—and a great opportunity for savvy providers to show their customers how to get more value out of a solution.

-Eighty-two percent of adopters agree their organization could achieve better outcomes if their XaaS providers behaved more as consultative partners.
+Eighty-two percent of adopters agree their organisation could achieve better outcomes if their XaaS providers behaved more as consultative partners.

-There’s clearly work to be done to reimagine and develop mutually beneficial, value-based relationships between XaaS providers and adopters that are consistently focused on customer success.28 Adopters want vendors that will work with them to address their challenges—particularly around integration, optimization, and data security.
+There’s clearly work to be done to reimagine and develop mutually beneficial, value-based relationships between XaaS providers and adopters that are consistently focussed on customer success.28 Adopters want vendors that will work with them to address their challenges—particularly around integration, optimisation and data security.
 Moreover, two-thirds of adopters indicate their XaaS providers could do more in these areas:

 • Regularly advise them about how to improve use of their services—for example, remind them of functionality they’re not using or suggest additional or alternate services

-• Continually improve services based on what they learn from an organization’s usage
+• Continually improve services based on what they learn from an organisation’s usage

-Indeed, 82% of adopters agree their organization could achieve better outcomes if their XaaS providers behaved more as consultative partners; 34% strongly agree.
+Indeed, 82% of adopters agree their organisation could achieve better outcomes if their XaaS providers behaved more as consultative partners; 34% strongly agree.

 We’ve seen that enterprise IT is increasingly becoming an XaaS world and that embracing service-based IT confers many business benefits.
-However, organizations still face hurdles to scaling up as-a-service efforts, and stronger, outcomes-focused partnerships between adopters and providers may help unlock greater value for both parties.
+However, organisations still face hurdles to scaling up as-a-service efforts and stronger, outcomes-focussed partnerships between adopters and providers may help unlock greater value for both parties.

 Deloitte has guided myriad companies through the transformation to XaaS models.
 We have deep

 pay-per-use model.
-At the same time, a holistic customer success strategy enables organizations to shift to a customer-centric mindset for succeeding in the XaaS world, resulting in satisfied
+At the same time, a holistic customer success strategy enables organisations to shift to a customer-centric mindset for succeeding in the XaaS world, resulting in satisfied

 customers who drive long-term growth and profitability.
-Deloitte’s approach is focused on helping
+Deloitte’s approach is focussed on helping

 operate a successful customer success strategy.